Alabama Court Records

 What Do You Do if You Are On Trial For a Crime in Alabama?

-- The name of the person involved in the record, unless said person is a juvenile;
+- The name of the person involved in the record, unless said person is a juvenile

-- The location or assumed location of the record or person involved, including information such as the city, county, or state where that person resides.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state in which the person resides or was accused.

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+Since third-party sites are independent of government sources and not sponsored by these agencies, record availability, accuracy, and validity may not be guaranteed.

-What Percentage of Criminal Cases go to Trial in Alabama?
+What Percentage of Criminal Cases Go to Trial in Alabama?

 When does a Criminal Defendant Have the Right to a Trial?

-All criminal defendants in the state of Alabama have a right to a jury trial according to Rule 18.1 of the Alabama Rules of Criminal Procedure.
+All criminal defendants in Alabama have a right to a jury trial according to Rule 18.1 of the Alabama Rules of Criminal Procedure.
 If the decision from a municipal or district court in the state is appealed to a circuit court, the defendant has the right to a new jury trial in the appellate court.
 For appealed cases, the appellant must include a request for a jury trial along with the appeal.
-If the suspect fails to demand trial by jury in the appeal submitted, they will waive the right to a jury trial.
+If the suspect fails to demand a trial by jury in the appeal submitted, they will waive the right to a jury trial.

+A jury trial may not occur for defendants if the individual does not want a trial by jury.
+Alabama felonies are typically prosecuted on indictment by the grand jury.
+Felonies are the only criminal crimes for which a jury trial is necessary; for crimes such as misdemeanors, the defendant must request a jury trial promptly.
 The offender has a right to a jury trial only during the trial hearing and at an appeal hearing in the circuit court—they cannot have a jury trial during the pre-trial hearings.
 Pre-trial hearings only include the initial appearance, the preliminary hearing, and the arraignment.

 What are the Stages of a Criminal Trial in Alabama?